Mercer Advisors Logo

 Mercer Advisors

-The SECURE Act has made substantial updates to retirement rules, which means it’s vital that you revisit your 2020 financial plan.
-One of the biggest changes to the SECURE Act requires that beneficiaries empty out all inherited retirement accounts within 10 years of the account owner’s death.
+If you haven’t revisited your financial plan in the last several years, you should.
+The SECURE Act has made substantial updates to retirement rules.
+These rules could impact your strategy for retirement.
+One of the biggest changes requires that beneficiaries empty out all inherited retirement accounts within 10 years of the account owner’s death.
 This can result in significant tax liabilities for your beneficiaries.
 One way to avoid significant tax ramifications is to establish an irrevocable life insurance trust (ILIT).
-Given the recent changes of the SECURE Act, you may want to revisit your trust to make the appropriate adjustment in order to minimize tax liability for your beneficiaries.

 How does an ILIT work?